StevenWeir038/Island-Aqua/README.md

 To follow best practice, wireframes were developed for mobile / tablet and desktop based on the webinar of the project lead Matt Boden at the [Code Institute](https://www.codeinstitute.net/).
 Using his advice the mobile site was developed before the desktop.

-Wireframes were created using [Balsamiq Cloud](https://balsamiq.cloud/sqiyfsu/pr12ogh/r2278#).
+Basic [wireframes](docs/wireframes) were created using [Balsamiq Cloud](https://balsamiq.cloud/sqiyfsu/pr12ogh/r2278#).
 I went a little further almost to mockup level to help visualise the development needed.
 Having the *skeleton* in place focused subsequent coding.
 (Note I consider it fair to admit I abandoned a previous iteration of the project as it lacked direction and was proving to be frustrating.
 This was a good early learning experience which deserves mentioning).
 UX defines proper development practices!

 ## Color Scheme and Accessibility